 D&I should be at the heart of your startup’s strategy, not as a checkbox for HR but as an essential driver of innovation and growth.
 This journey towards a more inclusive culture is a continuous investment that grows and evolves with your business.
 It demands persistent effort, reflection, and a willingness to adapt.

-Now is the moment to act.
-Assess your current practices critically, establish concrete, measurable goals for diversity and inclusion, and weave these principles into the fabric of your business operations.
-The impact of fostering an inclusive environment extends beyond your immediate team.
+Make sure to integrate these goals into your everyday business operations.
+Fostering an inclusive environment extends beyond your immediate team.
 It enhances your brand’s appeal and contributes to societal progress.